Ngz91/dotfiles/README.md

 - automatic time synch: true
 - Additional repos: multilib

-After cheking that the options are correct select Install.
+After checking that the options are correct select 'Install'.
 Go for a coffee :coffee: and wait.

-After finishing the installation it will ask you if you'll like to chroot into the newly created installation.
+After finishing the installation process the script will ask you if you'll like to chroot into the newly created installation.
 Select no and reboot the machine by running:
 ```
 reboot
 ```